Arkeniq/arkeniq.github.io/_posts/2022-06-03-Starting-my-blog.md

 tags: [Coding, Tools]
 ---

-Decided I should start a personal journal to keep track of my workflows and small little projects.
+Decided I should start a personal journal to keep track of my personal projects and wetlab/drylab workflows.
 Haven't got much now but it'll hopefully add up.
 I'll try to include interesting data, tools or sequencing/laboratory related information sources.
 I'll also use this place as my own project journal - helping me keep track of things I've learned and worked on over the years.

 Now let's talk about how this webpage came to life.
 The whole concept is rather easy to understand.